Anshu-raj-co/Kadh.ai/README.md

 Kadh.ai answers:
 > “What is the best possible meal I can make right now?”

+This project is designed as a step toward building a truly intelligent, decision-driven cooking assistant.

 ## 📸 Demo Preview

 ### 🔹 Recipe Generation Flow